SOCIAL JUSTICE IN MENTAL HEALTH RESEARCH LAB

-Our research aims to identify and address social inequalities experienced by individuals living with mental illness and substance use disorders
+Our research aims to identify and address health inequities experienced by individuals living with mental illness and substance use disorders

 Although our lab is based at Western University in London, Ontario, Canada, we represent a collaboration of international researchers, trainees and graduate students working on projects led by Dr. Carrie Anne Marshall, Assistant Professor in the Faculty of Health Sciences at Western University.
 Together, our collective body of research is focused on social disparities that individuals living with mental illness and substance use disorders experience far too often - poverty, homelessness and precarious housing, joblessness and precarious employment, and social exclusion.
 Through our research, we aim to bring these social disparities to light, identify relationships between social disparities and mental health, and design solutions alongside individuals with lived experience to facilitate social change.